Kjell N. Lindgren

-Kjell Norwood Lindgren (Chinese: 林其兒; pinyin: Lín Qí'ér; born January 23, 1973) is an American astronaut who was selected in June 2009 as a member of the NASA Astronaut Group 20.
+Kjell Norwood Lindgren (Chinese: 林琪兒; pinyin: Lín Qí'ér; born January 23, 1973) is an American astronaut who was selected in June 2009 as a member of the NASA Astronaut Group 20.
 He launched to the International Space Station (ISS) as part of Expedition 44/45 on July 22, 2015.

 Early life and education

-Lindgren was born in Taipei, Taiwan, in 1973 to a Taiwanese mother and American father in the US Air Force; his Chinese name is Lin Qi'er (林其兒 (Lín Qí'ér)).
-His family later moved to the Midwestern United States, but he spent most of his childhood in England.
+Lindgren was born in Taipei, Taiwan, in 1973 to a Taiwanese mother and American father in the US Air Force; his Chinese name is Lin Qi'er (林琪兒 (Lín Qí'ér)).
+His family lived in Taichung for over two years, and later moved to the Midwestern United States, but he spent most of his childhood in England.
 He attended Lakenheath American High School for a year before moving back to the United States, where he graduated from James W. Robinson Secondary School in Fairfax, Virginia in 1991.

 After entering the United States Air Force Academy, he joined the Air Force Parachuting Team.
 In 1995, he received a Bachelor of Science (BS) degree in biology with a minor in Mandarin Chinese from the Air Force Academy.
 In 1996, he received a Master of Science (MS) degree in cardiovascular physiology from Colorado State University (CSU), in part for his work completing cardiovascular countermeasure research at NASA's Space Physiology Lab.
-He subsequently obtained a Doctorate of Medicine (MD) from the University of Colorado in 2002, and went on to complete a three-year residency in emergency medicine at Hennepin County Medical Center in Minneapolis.
+He subsequently obtained a Doctorate of Medicine (MD) from the University of Colorado School of Medicine in 2002, and went on to complete a three-year residency in emergency medicine at Hennepin County Medical Center in Minneapolis.
 In 2006, he completed a post-doctoral fellowship and a Master of Health Informatics (MHI) at the University of Minnesota.
 He also completed a Master of Public Health (MPH) at the University of Texas Medical Branch in 2007 and a residency in aerospace medicine in 2008.